Giorgiod91/MythRank/README.md

 # What Sets MythRank Apart

--- Damage output (DPS)
+- Damage output (DPS)
--- Interrupt usafe
+- Interrupt usage
--- Crowd control(CC) effectivness
+- Crowd control(CC) effectivness
--- Defensuve cooldown usage
+- Defensuve cooldown usage
--- potion usage
+- potion usage
--- Deaths and avoidable damage taken
+- Deaths and avoidable damage taken

 - These performance factors are weighted and combined to create a comprehensive score that truly reflects the player's contribution to the run.
 This means that even if a player does not have the highest dungeon clear, they can still rank highly based on their individual performance.